MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-G-Standards-Certification/part-488-Survey-Certification-Enforcement-Procedures/subpart-F-Enforcement-Compliance-LongTerm-Care-Facilities-Deficiencies/section-488.442.md

 ##### § 488.442 Civil money penalties: Due date for payment of penalty. #####

-Link to an amendment published at 88 FR 53347, Aug.
-7, 2023.

 (a) *When payments are due for a civil money penalty.* (1) Payment for a civil money penalty is due in accordance with § 488.431 of this chapter for CMS-imposed penalties and 15 days after the State initiates collection pursuant to § 488.432 of this chapter for State-imposed penalties, except as provided in paragraphs (a)(2) and (3) of this section.

-(2) *After a request to waive a hearing or when a hearing was not requested.* Except as provided for in § 488.431, a civil money penalty is due 15 days after receipt of a written request to waive a hearing in accordance with § 488.436 or 15 days after the time period for requesting a hearing has expired and a hearing request was not received when:
+(2) *After the facility waives its right to a hearing in accordance with § 488.436(a).* Except as provided for in § 488.431, a civil money penalty is due 75 days after the notice of the penalty in accordance with § 488.436 and a hearing request was not received when:

 (i) The facility achieved substantial compliance before the hearing request was due; or